IJSComplexMatter/cddm/doc/quickstart.rst

    >>> from cddm.window import blackman
    >>> window = blackman((512,512))

-In order to multiply each frame of our video with this window function we must create another video-like object, that has the same length and frame shape as the video we wish to process.
+In order to multiply each frame of our video with this window function we must create another video-like object.
+This video must be of the same length and same frame shape as the video we wish to process.
 Use generator expression mechanism to create this video-like object:

 .. doctest::

    >>> window_video = ((window,),)* 1024
    >>> video = multiply(video, window_video)

+Again, notice the trailing commas and make sure you understand the python's *generator mechanism* before you proceed.

 Performing FFT
 ++++++++++++++

-Next thing is to compute the FFT of each frame in the video and to generate a FFT video, that is, an iterable with a multi-frame data, where each of the frames in the elements of the iterable correspond to the FFT of the frames of the video that we are processing.
-Because the input signal is real, there is no real benefit in using the general FFT algorithm for complex data and to hold reference to all computed Fourier coefficients.
-Instead, it is better to compute  or hold reference only to the first half of the coefficients using np.fft.rfft2, for instance.
+Next thing is to compute the FFT of each frame in the video and to generate a FFT video.
+FFT video is a an iterable with a multi-frame data, where each of the frames in the elements of the iterable correspond to the FFT of the frames of the video that we are processing.
+Because the input signal is real, there is no benefit in using the general FFT algorithm for complex data and to hold reference to all computed Fourier coefficients.
+Instead, it is better to compute or hold reference only for the first half of the coefficients using np.fft.rfft2, for instance, instead of  np.fft.fft.
+For this reason, the package provides a :func:`.fft.rfft2` function that works on iterables, and there is no equivalent fft2 function.
+The underlying k-averaging and data visualization functions expect the fft data to be presented in half-space only.

-Also, in DDM experiments there is usually a cutoff wavenumber value above which there is no significant signal to process.
+Also, in DDM experiments there is usually a cutoff wavenumber above which there is no significant signal to process.
 To reduce the memory requirements and computational effort, it is therefore better to remove the computed coefficients that will not be used in the analysis.
 You can do this using:

 .. doctest::

    >>> from cddm.fft import rfft2
    >>> fft = rfft2(video, kimax = 31, kjmax = 31)

 Here, the resulting fft object is of the same video data type.
 We have used two arguments `kimax` and `kjmax` for cropping.
-The result of this cropping is a video of FFTs, where the shape of each frame (in our case it is a single frame of the multi-frame data type) is `(2*kimax+1, kjmax +1)`.
-As in uncropped rfft2 function, the zero wavenumber is found at[0,0], element [31,31] are for the wavenumber k = (31,31), element [-31,0] == [62,0] of the cropped fft is the Fourier coefficient of k = (-31,0).
+The result of this cropping is a video of FFTs, where the shape of each frame (in our case it is a single frame of the multi-frame data type) is :math:`(2*k_{imax}+1, k_{jmax} +1)`.
+As in uncropped rfft2, the zero wave vector is found at[0,0], element [31,31] are for the wave vector k = (31,31), element [-1,0] == [62,0] of the cropped fft is the Fourier coefficient of k = (-1,0).
+The original rfft2 frame shape in our case is (512,257), and therefore the max possible k value for our dataset is kmax = (257,257).
+With kimax and kjmax we have reduced the computation size for the correlation function calculation from (512*257) to (63*32) different k vectors, which significantly improves the speed and lowers the memory requirements.

 Bakground removal
 +++++++++++++++++